praveenkumar3117/RISC-V-Simulation/README.md

 # RISC-V-Simulater
 The project consists of three phases:

-Phase1: Nonpipelining Implementation
+Phase1: Non-pipelining Implementation

-Phase2: Implemention of Pipeling using Stalling and Data Forwarding
+Phase2: Implementation of Pipelining using Stalling and Data Forwarding

-Phase3: Implemention Data Cache and Instruction Cache
+Phase3: Implementation of Data Cache and Instruction Cache